-Six Investment Strategy workshops were held throughout the year, all of which were well attended by PFC Members and officers of the Fund.
+Six investment strategy workshops were held throughout the year, all of which were well attended by PFC Members and officers of the Fund.

-During the year Members and officers also made use of the CIPFA Knowledge & Skills resource library and accessed the Trustee Needs Analysis (TNA) where appropriate, which is aimed at identifying gaps in knowledge and skills, as a complement to alternative training resources.
+During the year Members and officers also made use of the CIPFA Knowledge & Skills resource library, the Hymans Robertson LGPS Online Learning Academy and accessed the Trustee Needs Analysis (TNA) where appropriate, which is aimed at identifying gaps in knowledge and skills, as a complement to alternative training resources.